Our Church Building

 This picture looks down the centre aisle of the nave towards the chancel.

-If the service includes a baptism we try to keep the front few pews free for the family, and on Sunday mornings we try to keep a couple of rows at the front free for the children from Junior Church to sit where they can see what is going on.
+If the service includes a baptism we try to keep the front few pews free for the family to sit where they can see what is going on.
 Otherwise members of the congregation sit wherever they feel comfortable.

 In the centre of the nave there are a couple of places where the pews have been adapted to make it easier for wheelchairs or buggies to be accommodated.